 Liquidity risk is the risk of adverse financial results arising from having to liquidate assets in order to meet cash flow obligations as they become due.
 The FARM manages this risk by projecting future cash flow needs over an eight-month time horizon and ensuring appropriately liquid funds are available to support those needs, through liquidity risk management, active management of payables and receivables, and, when required, allowing the FARM to demand funds from members as needed.

-The exposure of the FARM to liquidity risk as at October 31, 2018 and 2017, is portrayed in the table on the next page; it presents insurance and financial liabilities according to their contractual maturities or expected cash flow dates.
+The exposure of the FARM to liquidity risk as at October 31, 2019 and 2018, is portrayed in the table below; it presents insurance and financial liabilities according to their contractual maturities or expected cash flow dates.